 Regular readers of our college admissions blog may remember the complaint filed with the United States Department of Education’s Office of Civil Rights some months ago by the Asian-American Coalition for Education against Harvard University.
-Ivy Coach was quoted extensively in the press on this matter.
-The complaint, as we predicted, was dismissed.
+The complaint, as we correctly predicted, was dismissed.
 Another complaint filed by Asian-American groups against Princeton University was recently dismissed, too.
-And while we absolutely stand behind the argument that Asian and Asian American applicants face discrimination in the highly selective college admissions process at not only Princeton but at every elite institution, we suggested filing legal complaints likely wasn’t the right way to hope to address the discrimination.
+And while we absolutely stand behind the argument that Asian and Asian American applicants face discrimination in the highly selective college admissions process not only at Princeton but at every elite institution, we suggested filing legal complaints likely wasn’t the right way to hope to address the discrimination.

 But the Asian-American Coalition for Education doesn’t seem to listen to us.
 They’re at it again.
 And that’s their own fault.
 According to an article on Asian discrimination in admissions by Mariko Hirano in “Nikkei Asian Review,” ” The coalition’s latest call for a probe concerns a student who not only scored nearly full marks on the SAT, but also demonstrated an outstanding record of extracurricular activities, including leadership of a volunteer group and a school swimming team.
 The student was unable to get into Harvard and other Ivy League schools.
 The student’s father argues that rejecting such a candidate on the basis of race is not the American way.”